suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 ### The figures below demonstrates an example on how to access the path for the climatology of plant available water dataset for the year 2023.
 The climatology are stored under climatology_v2
 ![Thredds_server_1](https://github.com/suadha93/ParFlow_data_extraction_tool/assets/139210041/48c844a2-68dd-403e-8a67-7d774a4a1514)
 After clicking on the dataset, it will take you to a similar page as below.
 ![Thredds_server_2](https://github.com/suadha93/ParFlow_data_extraction_tool/assets/139210041/b5aade15-2a03-4b88-b3cc-8e9b1ba52e46)

+There are two ways to access the datasets in order to use the extraction tool, the first option is to access it using OPENDAP, where you won't need to download the data, the econd option will be to download the dataset using the HTTPserver.

 ### Notes